julhe/BakedReflectionsUnity/README.md

-# BakedReflectionsUnity
+# Baked Reflections for Unity

+Fast and spatial aware reflections for any unwraped object.

 ![exampleImage](https://github.com/julhe/BakedReflectionsUnity/blob/master/bakedReflectionExample.JPG "exampleImage")
-BakedReflections implementation for Unity by Julian Heinken (@schneckerstein) v1
+Baked Reflections / Reflection Probe Atlas implementation for Unity by Julian Heinken (@schneckerstein) v1

 USAGE:
 1. Place this script on the object you like to have reflections for.
    NOTE: The implementation relies on the second uv channel (UV2).
 Therefore, it will only work if you activated "Generate Lightmap UVs" in the import settings of your mesh.